-Ten times, he has been the recipient of the award for the Best Computer Science and Engineering Textbook of the Year from the Textbook and Academic Authors Association: Computer Security (with Lawrie Brown, 2008); Data and Computer Communications, Eighth Edition (2007); Computer Organization and Architecture, Seventh Edition (2006); Operating Systems, Fourth Edition (2002); Computer Organization and Architecture, Sixth Edition (2003); Operating Systems, Fourth Edition (2002); Computer Organization and Architecture, Fifth Edition (2000); Cryptography and Network Security, Second Edition (1999);Operating Systems, Third Edition (1998); Data and Computer Communications, Fifth Edition (1997); Computer Organization and Architecture, Fourth Edition (1996).
-In addition, he has won the TAA longevity award for consistent long-term excellence four times: Business Data Communications, Fifth Edition (2005); Computer Organization and Architecture (2002); Local and Metropolitan Area Networks (2001); and Data and Computer Communications (2000).Bill has designed and implemented both TCP/IP-based and OSI-based protocol suites on a variety of computers and operating systems, ranging from microcomputers to mainframes.
-As a consultant, he has advised government agencies, computer and software vendors, and major users on the design, selection, and use of networking software and products.
+Thirteen times, he has been the recipient of the award for the Best Computer Science and Engineering Textbook of the Year from the Textbook and Academic Authors Association: Computer Organization and Architecture, Ninth Edition (2013); Operating Systems, Sixth Edition (2009); Computer Security (with Lawrie Brown, 2008); Data and Computer Communications, Eighth Edition (2007); Computer Organization and Architecture, Seventh Edition (2006); Operating Systems, Fourth Edition (2002); Computer Organization and Architecture, Sixth Edition (2003); Operating Systems, Fourth Edition (2002); Computer Organization and Architecture, Fifth Edition (2000); Cryptography and Network Security, Second Edition (1999);Operating Systems, Third Edition (1998); Data and Computer Communications, Fifth Edition (1997); Computer Organization and Architecture, Fourth Edition (1996).
+In addition, he has won the TAA longevity award for consistent long-term excellence five times: Cryptography and Network Security, Fifth Edition (2011); Business Data Communications, Fifth Edition (2005); Computer Organization and Architecture (2002); Local and Metropolitan Area Networks (2001); and Data and Computer Communications (2000).

 Bill created and maintains the Computer Science Student Resource Site at http://www.computersciencestudent.com.
 This site provides documents and links on a variety of subjects of general interest to computer science students (and professionals).
+He maintains a Twitter account at https://twitter.com/StallingsBooks

 He is a member of the editorial board of Cryptologia, a scholarly journal devoted to all aspects of cryptology.
 He is a frequent lecturer and author of numerous technical papers.
-His books include Data and Computer Communications, Ninth Edition (Prentice Hall, 2011), which has become the standard in the field.

 Dr. Stallings holds a PhD from M.I.T. in Computer Science and a B.S. from Notre Dame in electrical engineering.